camelot-os/sentry-kernel/doc/concepts/concepts/initial.rst

 In small embedded systems, nearly all services are related to a given hardware backend (graphical stack, cryptographic service, I/O stack, etc.).

-Although, value-added functions should be decorelated from hardware-related functions, while the latter is able to deliver an interface to such a hardware through an abstracted API.
+Although, value-added functions should be decorrelated from hardware-related functions, while the latter is able to deliver an interface to such a hardware through an abstracted API.
 This model allows two things: